Who we are

 - It offers a well-defined, measurable model for the delivery of national and international policy and objectives for education and awareness about forests.

-- Ensure students understand the interplay of man and nature.
+- Ensure participants understand the interplay of man and nature.
 The programme reflects all the functions forests fulfil for people: cultural, ecological, economic and social.
 Understanding the balance between these is crucial when understanding the potential conflict of interests that exist between different stakeholders.

-- Ensure students are capable of making decisions on environmental issues.
+- Ensure participants are capable of making decisions on environmental issues.
 By understanding the interplay between forests and humans we can identify where conflicts of interest may arise.
 Questioning skills are crucial to collect knowledge and reliable information.
 Based on education and knowledge, students can make well-informed decisions.

-- Ensure students help take responsibility for their future.
+- Ensure participants help take responsibility for their future.
 Every individual is responsible for their own actions.
 The LEAF programme and the structured approach to education and awareness of forests has the potential to create a highly educated, informed and skilled population translating into many associated environmental, economic and societal benefits through better understanding of forests and related disciplines.

 Contact us